rejackson73/remarks/Nomad/nomad_concepts_arch.md

 .left-side[
 * 3-5 Server Nodes
 * The Leader Replicates to Followers
-* Followers forward Allocations, Client Data, and Requests to Leader
+* Followers forward Client Data and Requests to Leader
+* Servers send Allocations to clients
 * Clients Communicate with all Servers over RPC
 ]
 .right-side[